-The PCU Working Group recommended that the appropriate funding arrangement would be one where the total cost less any avoided costs to local governments and electricity distribution companies (estimated at 10 per cent) should be recovered from rate payers.
+In developing its draft report, the Authority noted the PCU Working Group recommendation that the appropriate funding arrangement would be one where the total cost less any avoided costs to local governments and electricity distribution companies (estimated at 10 per cent) should be recovered from rate payers.
 State Governments could contribute a small amount to the total costs if there are wider community benefits when overhead cables were placed underground in certain areas.
-134

 Greater funding of SUPP projects by residents is likely to mean that future SUPP projects will occur mainly in areas with high-value properties.
-In this regard, the Authority's view is that the undergrounding of existing overhead cables is not an essential service, or a strategic infrastructure asset, that needs to be funded through a more equitable funding arrangement that recognises the responsibility of the asset owner.
+In this regard, the Authority's view in the draft report was that the undergrounding of existing overhead cables is not an essential service, or a strategic infrastructure asset, that needs to be funded through a more equitable funding arrangement that recognises the responsibility of the asset owner.
 The existing overhead network and the continued maintenance of this network provide an adequate essential service to Western Power's customers.
 The key benefit of undergrounding existing overhead cables through the SUPP is the improved amenity value, which is not an essential service that should be funded by the Government.

-Further, given that there are no significant market failures that require government involvement and that the wider public benefit appears to be small based on the Authority's CBA, the question is whether the Government should be involved at all in the retrospective undergrounding of power.
-The need for Government involvement should also be considered in light of the fact that the UPPT in Western Power does undertake some residential underground power projects outside of the SUPP, which are fully funded by local governments.
-This includes residential projects in the suburbs of Quinns Rock, South Perth and Nedlands.
+Further, the Authority questioned in the draft report whether the Government should be involved at all in the retrospective undergrounding of power, given that there are no significant market failures that require government involvement and that the wider public benefit appears to be small.
+The Authority recommended in the draft report that the need for Government involvement should also be considered in light of the fact that the UPPT in Western Power does undertake some residential underground power projects outside of the SUPP, which are fully funded by local governments.
+This includes residential projects in the suburbs of Quinns Rock, South Perth, Nedlands and parts of Subiaco.

-The Authority's view is that there may no longer be a need for the State Government to deliver retrospective underground power projects.
-Local governments should ideally be able to purchase underground power from Western Power on behalf of the ratepayers who are willing to pay for their share of the costs to have underground power installed in their area.
+On this basis, the Authority's view in the draft report was that there may no longer be a need for the State Government to deliver retrospective underground power projects.
+The Authority's view was that local governments should ideally be able to purchase underground power from Western Power on behalf of the ratepayers who are willing to pay for their share of the costs to have underground power installed in their area.
 The only constraint on Western Power's ability to deliver this service to local governments is the budget that is allocated to the UPPT by Western Power to undertake customer funded underground power projects.

-As indicated in section 4.5, a successive roll-out of underground power may reduce the overall costs of underground power.
-However, there is no guarantee that the benefits in each project area would outweigh the costs of a successive roll-out program.
+The Authority noted in its draft report that a successive roll-out of underground power may reduce the overall costs of underground power (see section 4.5 for discussion).
+However, the Authority also noted there is no guarantee that the benefits in each project area would outweigh the costs of a successive roll-out program.
 If the results of an aggregated CBA to underground the remainder of the overhead distribution system in the Perth metropolitan area showed that there were substantial benefits to Western Power, then Western Power could present a case to the local governments to obtain support from ratepayers, who would share any cost savings with Western Power (especially if the costs outweighed the benefits in some areas).
 Alternatively, if Western Power co-ordinated the project, it could prioritise projects based on the NPV of work undertaken over a certain time period, rather than as a sum of the individual NPVs of each area.

-133 Independent Pricing and Regulatory Tribunal of New South Wales, 2002, Electricity Undergrounding in New South Wales: A Final Report to the Minister for Energy, p44.
+&lt;sup>118 Independent Pricing and Regulatory Tribunal of New South Wales, 2002, Electricity Undergrounding in New South Wales: A Final Report to the Minister for Energy, p44.